 BCIT is planning for a substantial return to on-campus activity for the fall 2021 term as informed by BC Public Health Officer guidelines.
 Refer to each course listing for details.

 This course covers the basics of vectors, matrices, matrix operations, determinants and linear transformations.
 Applications to linear algebraic equations and eigenvalue/eigenvector problems are covered, as well as to systems of linear ordinary differential equations.
 The course then covers vector functions and operators, curvilinear coordinates, line and surface integrals and integral theorems such as Stoke's and Green's theorems..
 Applications in circuit theory, control systems, network theory, electromagnetism, robotics, gravitation, and system modeling are emphasized.

-Students who register in this course must also register into the co-requisite ELEX 7121.
-Labs to be scheduled outside of class hours, schedule to be determined.
-Registrants who are not BTech Electronics students must have Program Head approval.
-Please contact Kelly Voros at 604-451-6892 or email@example.com for more information or to be placed on a waitlist if the course is full.
+Students who register in this course must also register in the co-requisite ELEX 7121.
+Registrants who are not BTech Electronics students must have approval from the program head.
+Please contact Katie Howard at 604-432-8237 or email@example.com for more information, or to be placed on a wait-list if the course is full.
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion, the student will be able to:

 Outline the fundamental mathematical properties of vector spaces, matrices and transformations used in mathematical analysis.

 Model practical engineering problems such as circuit analysis, state space control, mechanical vibrations and robot kinematics and dynamics using matrices.